 Perfect for: portraits

 Juno is a popular filter because it’s rather versatile.
 This filter only slightly increases the contrast and saturation of the photo and intensifies warm tones such as the reds and yellows.
 If you want warm tones in your photo to stand out a bit more than the cool ones, you can experiment with Juno.
-This filter can also help you make your urban photos more vibrant.
+This filter can also help you make your urban photos and Instagram stories more vibrant.

 Perfect for: urban portraits and cityscapes